The Daylesford Sunday Market is currently running as a limited market due to the COVID-19 crisis.

 The Daylesford Sunday Market operates every Sunday at the Daylesford Railway Station, 16-18 Raglan Street/Midland Highway at the Castlemaine/Trentham end of town.
 Operating hours are from 8am till 2pm with the market winding down after 1pm.
 On days of poor weather the market may close earlier with stallholders permitted to leave earlier.
 Do not exceed 5Kph and use hazard lights when driving through the market.

 Due to the COVID-19 crisis the market is operating as a limited market with fewer stalls and greater responsibility for stallholders that attend.
 All stallholders and patrons are strongly recommended to wear face masks whilst on market grounds.
 Due to space limitations arising from the COVID-19 distancing requirements for both stallholders and patrons we can only have just over three quarters of the stalls that we normally could.
-For this reason ALL antique, bric-a-brac and tool stalls will be placed in the paddock area.
+All antique, bric-a-brac and tool stalls will be placed in the paddock area.

 COVID-19 requirements for stallholders –